 The First Part, ‘I will make you a great nation; I will bless you And make your name great; And you shall be a blessing’

 The Second Part, ‘I will bless those who bless you, And I will curse him who curses you’

 The Third Part, ‘And in you all the families of the earth shall be blessed’.

 When God promised Abraham that He would make him a great nation, Abraham was seventy-five years old and childless.
 For Abraham to become a great nation, he would have to have multitudes of descendants and land.
 God promised him both of these.

 Then He brought him outside and said, “Look now toward heaven, and count the stars if you are able to number them”.
 And He said to him, “So shall your descendants be”.

 On the same day the LORD made a covenant with Abram, saying: “To your descendants I have given this land, from the river of Egypt to the great river, the River Euphrates”.

-As the Abrahamic Covenant was made circa 1921 BC, this means that almost 4000 years have passed since God promised Abraham that his descendants would be a great and blessed nation living in the land with boundaries from the river of Egypt to the River Euphrates.
+As the Abrahamic Covenant was made circa 1921 BC, this means that almost 4000 years have passed since God promised Abraham that his descendants would be numerous and uncountable like the stars, and they will be a great and blessed nation living in the land with boundaries from the river of Egypt to the River Euphrates.
 The important question facing us is, ‘Has God fulfilled His promise to Abraham yet?’
 The answer is an absolute ‘no’.
 God has not yet fulfilled this promise.